-Health care providers divide fatty liver disease into two types.
-Nonalcoholic fatty liver disease (NAFLD is a condition when you just have fat but no damage to your liver .
-On the other hand Nonalcoholic steatohepatitis (NASH) is when you have fat in your liver plus signs of inflammation and liver cell damage
+Health care providers divide the fatty liver disease into two types.
+Nonalcoholic fatty liver disease (NAFLD is a condition when you just have fat but no damage to your liver.
+On the other hand Nonalcoholic steatohepatitis (NASH) is when you have fat in your liver plus signs of inflammation and liver cell damage.

-When you have excessive alcohol it can result to Fatty liver disease.
+When you have excessive alcohol it can result in Fatty liver disease.
 However, it is increasingly being found in people who do not drink to excess.
-These are those who are overweight or obese, or have diabetes.
-The major factor in the development of non-alcoholic fatty liver disease is insulin resistance.
+These are those who are overweight or obese or have diabetes.
+The major factor in the development of the non-alcoholic fatty liver disease is insulin resistance.
 This condition usually associated with obesity and overweight.
-Fatty liver disease can also occur, although far less commonly, with malnutrition, certain medicines and occasionally as a complication of pregnancy.
+Fatty liver disease can also occur, although far less commonly, with malnutrition, certain medicines, and occasionally as a complication of pregnancy.

 In short, the most common causes of fatty liver are: